adamjhc/stream-vertex-cover/report/report.md

 Most "streaming" applications work on **unbounded** streams.
 These are data streams which are essentially infinite.
 Examples include: sensor readings and application logging.
 In these cases, the objective is not to obtain a final result but to aggregate the data before storing it for future use.
 This would be classed as **stream processing**.

 Our problem of Vertex Cover would be classed as **batch processing**.
-We may be working on a data stream but, once either algorithm has completed, we won't be running it multiple times.
+We may be working on a data stream but once either algorithm has completed we won't need to run it again.

+Most streaming platforms (especially those in the Apache line up) work on unbounded stream processing.
+So finding a streaming platform appropriate for batch processing was a little more tricky.
+There are a number of "graph" processing frameworks.

+> To build a streaming data pipeline, we'll need a few tools.
+>
+> First, you’ll require an in-memory framework (such as Spark), which handles batch, real-time analytics, and data processing workloads.
+You’ll also need a streaming platform (Kafka is a popular choice, but there are others on the market) to build the streaming data pipeline.
+In addition, you’ll also need a NoSQL database (many people use HBase, but you have a variety of choices available).
+>
+> Step three is to fetch the data from the streaming platform.
+Next, we'll process the data.
+The fifth step is to manage the pipeline to ensure everything is working as it’s supposed to.

+Streaming platforms are the base on which a data stream is sent and received.
+Examples include:

+- HTTP request
+- HTTP streams
+- Apache Kafka
+- Apache Spark Streaming
+- Google Cloud Pub/Sub

+Once we have the platform we need an in-memory framework to handle the processing of each item in the stream.
+This is where the algorithms will actually run.
+There are a whole number of frameworks for this, all of which have their own niche use cases.
+Examples include:

+- Apache Spark
+- Apache Spark GraphX
+- Apache Flink
+- Apache Beam

 ##### Kafka and Faust